christianb93/openstack-labs/roles/placement/README.md

 * we supply the data in the section keystone_authtoken that placement needs to connect (URL, node on which memcached is running, credentials)
 * we set the SQL connection string in the database section

-Note that the placement service will be running on top of Apache2
+Note that the placement service will be running on top of Apache2.
+We configure Apache2 (in */etc/sites-available/placement-api.conf*) such that it will only listen on the management IP for incoming requests for the Placement API.

 Requirements
 ------------